TimothyCoac/sldt-semantic-models/io.catenax.battery.supplier_data_model/Draft-0.9/CX-0160-BatteryPassport-uc2.md

 A Data Consumer is any actor in the battery value chain that receives Battery Passport-relevant data from another actor and uses it for passport generation, compliance, or related business processes.
 The Data Consumer may also act as a Data Provider in other exchanges.

 The Data Consumer:
-- MUST retrieve information through Catena-X compatible interfaces.
+- MUST retrieve information through Catena-X compatible interfaces (Catena-X Standards which need to be followed, like CX-0002, CX-0018, CX-0151, CX-0152).
 - MAY combine information from multiple suppliers.
 - MAY enrich supplier information with additional data.
-- REMAINS RESPONSIBLE for Battery Passport creation and publication.
 ---

 # 3 PRINCIPLES FOR DATA OBLIGATION DEFINITION